 Every time you trust in God, your path will present itself.
 It may be a long and winding road, but this is when you need to be strong.
 The time will come because the journey is preparing you.

 When I think back to a couple of years ago, I believe that was the day I died for the very first time.
 There were no funeral arrangements to be made, and I didn’t see any bright lights approaching from the distance.
 I had no idea that a fateful summer day would be the beginning of a strange journey I still find myself walking today.

 I didn’t fall to my knees to pray to god that day, and it would be almost two years later before I said the words I believe in God.

-For so many years I was told to look up to find God, and if I was a good boy, I would go to heaven and see him with my own eyes.
+For so many years I was told to look up to find God, and if I were a good boy, I would go to heaven and see him with my own eyes.
 No one told me to look within myself.
-I was told to look on the outside when the real power of God is born in the hearts of you and me.
+I was told to look on the outside when the true power of God is born in the hearts of you and me.

 When I first heard this song, the beat brought me in, but now the lyrics are bringing me out of the illusion I can’t find my words.
 I believe God reaches through music because he knows it’s a perfect way to connect with our soul.
 Music always has a way to lift my spirit when silence cannot.
 It triggers a part of me that wants to be free.

 While I write these words, a second blackbird is flying overhead.
 There are dozens of blackbirds in this area, but the one that just flew down the concrete path to my right has caught my attention.

 He looks no different than the rest, but something inside tells me another story.
 My curiosity lifts my wet feet toward the path.
 I choose to follow him and see what words await my arrival.